 It’s the purest, most natural way to record and listen to music.

 Binaural recordings are made using a special microphone that simulates a human head (a.k.a.
 “Fritz”).
-Two microphones are built into its “ear canals,” which preserve the natural direction of sounds coming from anywhere around it.
+Two microphones are built into its ear canals, which allow it to detect the location of sounds around it the same we do naturally.